-The thalamus, which means “internal chamber” in Greek, is in the upper part of the brainstem near the center of the brain.
+The Thalamus, which means “internal chamber” in Greek, is in the upper part of the brainstem near the brain’s center.
 It has two halves, each the size of a walnut.

-It is divided into different areas, which are very specifically connected to different parts of the brain.
-A blow to a part of the thalamus will not have the same effect as a blow elsewhere.
+It is divided into different areas, which are very explicitly connected to other parts of the brain.
+A blow to a thalamus part will not have the same effect as a blow elsewhere.

-The thalamus is a group of neuron bodies, that is, a gray matter structure, just like the cerebral cortex.
-But within this set, there is a series of nuclei of the thalamus:
+The Thalamus is a group of neuron bodies, a gray matter structure, just like the cerebral cortex.
+However, within this set, there is a series of nuclei of the Thalamus:

-- Specific connection nuclei: They send sensory information to specific areas of the cerebral cortex that are specialized in working with that specific type of data coming from a specific sense.
+- Specific connection nuclei: They send sensory information to specific areas of the cerebral cortex specialized in working with that type of data coming from a particular sense.

-- Nuclei of non-specific connection: They send information to very wide areas of the cerebral cortex, without discriminating by specializations.
+- Nuclei of non-specific connection: They send information to vast areas of the cerebral cortex without discriminating by specializations.

-- Association nuclei : They are part of an information circuit that communicates the cerebral cortex with subcortical structures.
+- Association nuclei are part of an information circuit that communicates the cerebral cortex with subcortical structures.

-The thalamus only has reason to be if it is connected to other areas of the nervous system, and this is reflected in the type of neurons that compose it.
+The Thalamus only has reason to be if it is connected to other areas of the nervous system, which is reflected in the type of neurons that compose it.

-- Local interneurons: Its main function is to send nerve impulses to other interneurons of the thalamus.
+- Local interneurons: Its primary function is to send nerve impulses to other interneurons of the Thalamus.
 They account for approximately 25% of the thalamus neurons.

 Functions of the Thalamus